khanhvynguyen/Term_Deposit_Prediction_ML/README.md

 The problem is approached as a binary classification problem, with the goal of predicting which clients are more likely to subscribe for a term deposit.

 The dataset [[link]](https://archive.ics.uci.edu/ml/datasets/bank+marketing#) used in this project was collected from the UCI Machine Learning Repository.
 The dataset contains information on direct marketing campaigns made by a Portuguese banking institution between May 2008 and November 2010, with a total of 41,188 records and 21 fields.
-The classification goal is to predict whether the client will subscribe (1/0) to a term deposit.
+The classification goal is to predict whether the client will subscribe (1: yes;  0: no) to a term deposit.

 # 3. Usage